Unless We Act Now, Oklahoma Will Execute An Innocent Man on December 8, 2022

 Sneed had a clear motive for a robbery that got out of hand: he was a known thief and meth addict.
 But police never investigated it and a jury never heard about it.

 Throughout Glossip’s case, prosecutors withheld and destroyed evidence, and intimidated and even arrested witnesses.
 Today, Sneed serves life in a medium security prison.
-And Glossip’s execution could be scheduled any day.
+And Glossip’s execution is scheduled for Thursday, September 22, 2022.

-But there’s hope: Glossip’s legal team has found new evidence making it increasingly clear someone else helped Sneed commit murder, and Glossip had nothing to do with it.
+But there’s hope: an independent investigation by Reed Smit LLP brought forth new evidence making it increasingly clear someone else helped Sneed commit murder, and Glossip had nothing to do with it.

 Now, at the request of 35 Oklahoma state lawmakers, including 29 Republicans, a pro bono team of more than 30 attorneys from Reed Smith, a respected national litigation firm, spent over 3,000 hours conducting a rigorous independent investigation of Richard Glossip’s conviction and uncovered new evidence of his innocence – as well as serious problems with the police investigation and handling of evidence.